 Left untreated, the skin may become cobbled or cauliflower-like in appearance and the ear canals can become swollen and permanently calcified.
 If the eardrum ruptures, the infection can enter the middle or inner ear and lead to hearing loss, loss of balance and neurological signs.

 Your veterinarian will give your pet a full physical exam and most likely swab the ear canal for a sample.
-By viewing the ear debris under a microscope, she can determine if bacteria and/or yeast are involved.
-In some cases, she may recommend culturing the sample to identify the exact organisms and the best medications for treating them.
+By viewing the ear debris under a microscope, they can determine if bacteria and/or yeast are involved.
+In some cases, they may recommend culturing the sample to identify the exact organisms and the best medications for treating them.

 For some dogs, the ears may be so painful that a course of steroids may be required to help reduce swelling and inflammation before the ears can be handled.
 In severe cases, the dog may need to be anesthetized for a proper ear exam.